Glasses can help correct many types of vision problems.

 - Give you a prescription for your child’s glasses

 The optometrist’s prescription is used to make the lenses for your child’s glasses.
 The choice of frames is up to you.
 Here are some suggestions for choosing frames:

 - Let your child pick out the frames.
 If your child likes them, he or she will be more interested in wearing them.

 - Choose frames that are not too small or your child will look over them.

 - Make sure the glasses fit well, don’t slip or feel too tight or heavy.

 - Regular glasses won’t protect your child’s eyes from injury.
 Your child may also need safety glasses for sports.

 For any tips on eye care for your children, selecting the right frames and ways of encouragement, give us a call today.
-Metro Eye Care is an optometrist office located in downtown Toronto and accepting new patients!
+360 Eyecare – Metro is an optometrist office located in downtown Toronto and accepting new patients!